$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Senior cats can develop separation anxiety or an increase in anxiety in general as they age.

 This can cause them to become more clingy and follow you around, seeking constant reassurance and attention.
-For example, your once fiercely independent older cat may suddenly start meowing incessantly when you are in another room.
+For example, your once fiercely independent older cat, may suddenly start meowing incessantly when you are in another room.

-He may even follow you from room to room, something that was not displayed in their younger years.
+He may even follow you from room to room, something that was not displayed in younger years.

 Inappropriate Urination